AvapiDotNet/Avapi/README.md

 $ dotnet run
 ```

-4. You can enjoy your _MSFT intraday time series_ displayed on your console :)
+6. You can enjoy your _MSFT intraday time series_ displayed on your console :)
 ***

 **Authors**: Simone Giuliani and Antonio Papa

-**Email**: if you have any queries or suggestions please send us an email: sgiuliani.apapa@gmail.com
+**Email**: if you have any queries or suggestions please send us an email: sgiuliani.apapa at gmail.com